memfault/interrupt/_posts/2020-06-23-device-firmware-update-cookbook.md

 {:.no_toc}
 ## References

 [^chris-dfu-debug]: This is not the end to this story.
-My cofounder Chris eventually found a set of inputs to provide to the device which would set the stack just so, and allow us to update out of that state.
+My cofounder Chris eventually found a set of inputs to provide to the device which would set the stack just so and allow us to update out of that state.
 Phew!
 [^pebble-3]: At the time, we wrote a blog post about it.
 You can still read it on the [Internet Archive](https://web.archive.org/web/20160308073714/https://blog.getpebble.com/2015/12/09/3ontintin/)